 Kodak Retina 149

-The only difference of the type 149 with the type 148 is the leather inlay between the top housing and the wind knob, and the black enamel body edges (on the 148 only found on the very last version).
+The only differences between the Type 149 and the Type 148 above were the leather inlay between the top housing and the wind knob, and the black enamel body edges (on the 148 only found on the very last version).
 The top housing itself was plain metal, just like the 148, but unlike the 143 versus the 141.
 Like the Type 148, the Type 149 was first made with a split top housing followed by a single-piece version.

-Kodak Retina 149 with Compur shutter and Schneider Xenar lens in Compur shutter.
+First version of the Kodak Retina 149 with split top housing and Schneider Xenar lens in Compur shutter.
 The Type 149 was only available with this particular lens-shutter combination.

 Kodak Retina 167

 Most camera production stopped during WWII, including the Kodak Retinas.
 However, a small number of cameras were produced until mid 1941, and even a rare new model was introduced a few months before production was halted.
 This Type 167 was essentially a Retinette Type 160 but with a chrome top housing.
 It also copied the front-cell focus system and tripplet lens from the Retinette, the only folding Kodak Retina to do so, and lacked a depth of field scale at the bottom of the camera.
 The assumption is that the Type 167 was mostly assembled from left-over parts.